NHS Fife have an exciting opportunity for a Telephonist to join our NHS Fife Switchboard team at Victoria Hospital, Kirkcaldy.

 Full training will be given to the successful applicant but knowledge of NHS Fife would be an advantage.
 The post is based at the Victoria Hospital, Kirkcaldy.

-As part of the 24/7 integrated service, and once fully trained within switchboard, there will be an expectation to be trained within other areas supporting the Electronic Health Record.
+As part of the 24/7 integrated service, and once fully trained within switchboard, there will be an expectation for successful candidates to be trained within other areas supporting the Electronic Health Record.

-Candidates should be educated to Standard Grade (or equivalent) with passes in English and Arithmetic.
-You must also have good keyboard / typing skills with the ability to work on your own initiative.
+You should be educated to Standard Grade (or equivalent) with passes in English and Arithmetic.
+You must also have good keyboard/typing skills with the ability to work on your own initiative.
 Good organisational & listening skills are essential as well as a flexible approach to working.
 A level of English language competency and communication skills necessary to perform this role safely and effectively is required.

 NHS Fife is legally obliged to ensure all its employees are legally entitled to work in the United Kingdom.
 If you are not a United Kingdom (UK) or Irish National, you are required to confirm your right to work in your application.